-$^{^{22}}$ His listed descendants were also located in the Ionian area and presumably spoke Greek, except for Tarshish.
+19 His listed descendants were also located in the Ionian area and presumably spoke Greek, except for Tarshish.

-23 Or alternatively, the Indo-Europeans, including the Greeks and the Anatolian languages, when they moved into the area from the north, imposed their languages as conquerors or at least the prestige population without displacing the original inhabitants, so that their Y-DNA never became the majority.
-Such a scenario is quite common, and seems to be what happened when Indo-European spread to western and southern Europe as well, where the principal haplogroups are I and R1b, not R1a, as can be seen on Maps 2 and 3, sinceeven though nearly all of Europe now speaks Indo-European languages.
+20 Or alternatively, the Indo-Europeans, including the Greeks and the Anatolian languages, when they moved into the area from the north, imposed their languages as conquerors or at least the prestige population without displacing the original inhabitants, so that their Y-DNA never became the majority.
+Such a scenario is quite common, and seems to be what happened when Indo-European spread to western and southern Europe as well, as can be seen on Maps 2 and 3, since nearly all of Europe now speaks Indo-European languages.